Measuring Script/Command Execution Time in PowerShell

 Write-Host $watch.Elapsed # Print script execution time

-The speed of script execution can be affected by OS load, network connection speed, and other factors.
+The speed of script execution can be affected by the overall load on the operating system, the speed of the network connection, and other factors.
 The execution time for the same PowerShell code can vary significantly.
-If you need to get the predicted execution time for PowerShell code, be sure to measure the script execution time multiple times.
+If you need to get the predicted execution time for PowerShell code, be sure to measure the script execution time several times.

 Leave a Reply